Adding the Controls to Your Project

 bin folder of your web application and will create the respective references.

-If the Telerik controls aren't in the toolbox, see Adding the Telerik Controls to the Visual Studio Toolbox.
+If the Telerik controls aren't in the toolbox, refer to the Adding the Telerik Controls to the Visual Studio Toolbox article.

-You can add any Telerik Control manually to the page by following the instructions below:
+You can manually add any control to the page by using the following instructions:

 Telerik.Web.UI.dllassembly from the